Aubry-Mather Theory for Lorentzian Manifolds: Abstract

 \section{Abstract}

-We introduce a version of Aubry-Mather theory for the length functional of causal curves in a compact Lorentzian manifold.
+We introduce a version of Aubry-Mather theory for the length functional of causal curves in compact Lorentzian manifolds.
 Results include the existence of maximal invariant measures, calibrations and calibrated curves.
-We prove two versions of Mather's graph theorem for Lorentzian manifolds.
-A class of examples (Lorentzian Hedlund examples) shows the optimality of the results.
+We prove two versions of the Mather's graph theorem.
+A class of examples, the Lorentzian Hedlund examples, shows the optimality of the obtained results.